ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 Key Attestation Entity:
 : An Entity containing attributes relating to a specific application key protected by the HSM.
-The key attestation service, which is part of the platform root of trust (RoT), conceptually acts as a local certification authority since the KAT behaves like a certificate.
+The key attestation service is part of the root of trust (RoT).

 Presenter:
-: Party that proves possession of a private key to a recipient of a KAT.
-Typically this will be an application layer entity such as a cryptographic library constructing a Certificate Signing Request that must embed a key attestation, or a TLS library attempting to perform attested TLS.
+: Party that proves possession of a private key to a recipient of a key attestation token.
+Typically this will be an application layer entity, such as a cryptographiclibrary constructing a Certificate Signing Request that must embed attestation evidence, or a TLS library attempting to perform attested TLS.
 The Presenter is not fulfilling any roles in the RATS architecture.

 Recipient:
-: Party that receives the KAT containing the proof-of-possession key information from the presenter.
+: Party that receives the attestation evidence containing the proof-of-possession key information from the presenter.
 The Recipient is likely fulfilling the roles of Verifier and Relying Party in the RATS architecture, but the exact details of this arrangement is out-of-scope for this